Comfort Inn Lower East Side

 Word of mouth has made this split-level Lower East Side spot called Swim bar is one of the hottest bars in a happening part of town.
 There is no sign outside, but once inside it is very welcoming.
 Clearly, the proprietors are trying to give people their money's worth, with lots of interesting things to look at-the glowing, cloth covered television and the hole between the two floors are particularly interesting.
 DJs and special parties are regular features.
 There used to be a sushi bar inside, but no more.

 This well-known coffeehouse chain from Seattle and the Pacific Northwest has invaded the LES with its much vaunted farm direct and fair trade products.
-Here you will find a massive range of coffee and espresso, from blends made with Theo chocolate (also from Seattle) to beans straight from farms in Brazil, Africa and exotic locales such as East Timor.
+Here you will find a massive range of coffee and espresso, from blends made with Theo chocolate (also from Seattle) to beans straight from farms in Brazil, Africa and other exotic locales such as East Timor.
 The owners and personnel are also very friendly and knowledgeable, providing tips on simple brewing techniques or giving detailed information on sustainability and fair markets, if you happen to be interested.
 So sit back, have a cup and find out how far that flavorful bean has traveled.

-This Cake Shop looks like any other cafe from afar but is not your average cake-shop.
+The Cake Shop looks like any other cafe from afar, but is not your average cake-shop.
 It is an orange-walled street-level cafe with people conversing over beverages accompanied with creamy pastries and croissants.
 But below the surface of this cafe lies an exciting secret.
-Enter the back room which opens up to a music lovers haven.
+Enter the back room which opens up to a music lover's haven.
 With heavy Indie-rock, alternative and punk along with local bands enlivening the scene, this place is hard to miss.
 Then there is the basement bar which boasts a full bar stacked with premium wines and drinks and a small stage for local and regional talents or events.
 Come here to experience some original music and get into the whole retro feel.

 An intimate wine bar on the Lower East Side, Amuse offers a relaxed setting to discover and enjoy its diverse collection.
 The interiors shy away from the often pretentious settings at wine bars, with rugged exposed-brick walls, lots of wooden shelves and warm lighting.
 The wine list spans some of the best wine producing regions from Italy and France to Portugal and New Zealand, with enough variety in whites and reds to please most tastes.
 Besides this, there's a selection of sparkling wines, roses as well as dessert wines.
 The food menu is designed to complement the wine list, and includes everything from charcuterie and steamed mussels to baby back ribs and sliders.